Postgraduate course information

 A student will have their registration discontinued, in accordance with rule 10.2.3 and rule 10.4.1, if they fail more than 50 per cent of the total number of enrolled subjects in an assessment period, or fail to meet any concurrent experience or other requirement prescribed by the course over a two-year period.

-The directors of studies, course coordinators and advisers provide academic advice to students on their program, or other assistance such as helping students experiencing difficulties to cope with their academic work.
+The Course Directors and advisers provide academic advice to students on their program, or other assistance such as helping students experiencing difficulties to cope with their academic work.

 telephone +61 2 9514 4553